India announce squad for T20 World Cup

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

+India will be led by Rohit Sharma as they bid for a second title in the June 1-29 tournament following their triumph in the inaugural edition in 2007.
+They made the semi-finals two years ago in Australia, losing to eventual champions England.

+India begin their campaign against Ireland in Group A, with the match to be played in New York on June 5.

-Squad: Rohit Sharma (Captain), Hardik Pandya (Vice Captain), Yashasvi Jaiswal, Virat Kohli, Suryakumar Yadav, Rishabh Pant (WK), Sanju Samson (WK), Shivam Dube, Ravindra Jadeja, Axar Patel, Kuldeep Yadav, Yuzvendra Chahal, Arshdeep Singh, Jasprit Bumrah, Mohd.
-Siraj.
+India squad: Rohit Sharma (captain), Hardik Pandya, Yashasvi Jaiswal, Virat Kohli, Suryakumar Yadav, Rishabh Pant, Sanju Samson, Shivam Dube, Ravindra Jadeja, Axar Patel, Kuldeep Yadav, Yuzvendra Chahal, Arshdeep Singh, Jasprit Bumrah, Mohammed Siraj.

 Reserves: Shubman Gill, Rinku Singh, Khaleel Ahmed and Avesh Khan